 One of the most exciting things about visiting Australia was getting to come face to face with a whole slew of animals that I had never seen (and in some cases never even heard of) before.
 Coming from Canada, I am familiar with animals like loons, squirrels, moose, and bears, but ask me to identify Australian wildlife and I’ll be stumped.
-This is why I loved visiting The Currumbin Wildlife Sanctuary in the Gold Coast – not only did I get to see Australian creatures up close, but I also got to learn a lot of cool facts about them.
+This is why I loved visiting The Currumbin Wildlife Sanctuary in the Gold Coast of Australia – not only did I get to see Australian creatures up close, but I also got to learn a lot of cool facts about them.
 So let’s have a look, shall we?

 Not only is the cassowary one of Australia’s most dangerous birds, but it’s also one of the strangest creatures I have ever encountered.
 Seriously, it’s like a giant super bird with a really bad temper.